 Many sites for potential geothermal development are on federal land.
 The Bureau of Land Management (BLM) has the authority to manage geothermal leasing on 240 million acres of public land.
 Advances in extraction methods and technology could result in new sources of geothermal energy.

 See where geothermal energy production happens.

 The solar industry has experienced rapid growth in the past decade due to government programs such as tax credits and state renewable portfolio standards, increased public awareness of its environmental benefits, and decreasing technology costs.
 Manufacturing costs for solar panels have decreased, and private industry has created better batteries to store solar energy.
-In southwestern states, solar radiation levels are some of the best in the world for solar energy production.
+In the southwestern United States, potential solar energy production is among the highest in the world.